New website for parents to help their children catch-up

 For individuals who are symptomatic and/or test positive for coronavirus please follow the latest NHS guidance, which can be found at:

-(Individuals with symptoms or/and a positive test result isolate for 10 days and the rest of the household isolate for 14 days.)
+Individuals with symptoms or/and a positive test result isolate for 10 days.

 For guidance on responding to coronavirus in children, please follow the link at: